pwheel/spring-security-oauth2-client/README.md

 4. Define your authentication-manager.

-5. Define the Authentication Entry Point and declare it in the <http entry-point-ref>.
+5. Define the Authentication Entry Point and declare it in the entry-point-ref.

 6. Define the OAuth2AuthenticationFilter to pick up the redirect from the OAuth Provider and hook it in as a custom-filter.